rochester-rcl/specify7-docker/README.md

 - **[For Windows hosts only]** Go to Docker settings and enable access to the C drive.
 Then go ahead and restart Docker
 ![](./docker_settings.png)

 - Build the Docker image and start the container.
-The building process can take about than 15 minutes
+The building process can take about 15 minutes
   ```bash
     cd specify7-docker
     docker-compose up -d